glicerico/rangram/journal.md

 ***************************************
 [handgram7](data/handgram7.grammar) has the same grammar structure as `handgram5`, but we added 5 ambiguous words.
 One of those words, `punk`, functions in three different classes: as a noun (subject only), a verb, and an adjective.
-To make these ambiguities work, some of the sentences have minor grammatical errors, but they can be understood, e.g. `our kids red your extremely punk brains`, where `red` should be `read`.
+To make these ambiguities work, some of the sentences have minor grammatical errors, but they can be understood, e.g. `our kids red your extremely punk brains`, where `red` should be understood as the verb `read`.

 We create a corpus with 18181 sentences, which results in: